ericscharff/oberon-compiler/README.md

 # or run all the tests
 $ ./run-tests.sh

+# or run some of the tests
+$ TESTS='Maze FibFact' ./run-tests.sh

 # Self hosting test: Use the compiler to build a RISC binary of the compiler,
 # and then use the RISC binary / interpreter to compile itself
 $ ./compiler-test.sh